hhru/api/docs_eng/vacancies.md

 type | object | Vacancy type. [vacancy_type](dictionaries.md) directory entry.
 type.id | string | Vacancy type ID
 type.name | string | Vacancy type name
-response_url | string or null | You cannot apply for vacancies with `direct` type on hh.ru, these vacancies have an external website URL in the `response_url` key (in most cases, the employer's website with an application form) test | object or null | Information about attached test for the job.
+has_test | boolean | Information on whether there is an attached test task for the vacancy.
+If there is a test — `true`. response_url | string or null | You cannot apply for vacancies with `direct` type on hh.ru, these vacancies have an external website URL in the `response_url` key (in most cases, the employer's website with an application form) test | object or null | Information about attached test for the job.
 If there is no test — `null`. **At the moment it is impossible to apply for vacancies with mandatory test with API.** test.required | boolean | If the test is mandatory for an application